filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ### Backup Lotus miner state

-It is also imperative to have at least a daily backup of your Lotus miner state.
+It is imperative to have at least one daily backup of your Lotus miner state.
 Backups can be made using the following command:

 ```shell
 lotus-miner backup